 EPA regularly monitors and evaluates water quality data and human health effects studies involving unregulated contaminants to establish Maximum Contaminant Levels.
 This process is called the Unregulated Contaminant Monitoring Rule.

-EPA estimates it will propose PFAS rules by the end of 2023.
+EPA estimates it will issue PFAS regulations by the end of 2023.
+The agency announced proposed Maximum Contaminant Levels for PFOA and PFOS in March 2023.

 EPA identifies contaminants to regulate in drinking water to protect public health.
 EPA sets regulatory limits for the amounts of certain contaminants, including PFAS, in drinking water provided by public water systems.
 These standards are required by the Safe Drinking Water Act.

-Under the 1996 amendments to the federal Safe Drinking Water Act, EPA is required once every five years to issue a new list of up to 30 unregulated constituents for which public water systems must monitor.
-This is done through a rule called the Unregulated Contaminant Monitoring Rule, or UCMR.
+Under the 1996 amendments to the federal Safe Drinking Water Act, EPA is required once every five years to issue a new list of up to 30 unregulated contaminates for which public water systems must monitor.
+This is done through the Unregulated Contaminant Monitoring Rule, or UCMR.
 The intent of this rule is to provide baseline occurrence data that EPA can combine with toxicological research to make decisions about future drinking water regulations.

-PFAS exposure can vary depending on your local environment, but you can take steps to reduce the PFAS around you.
-You can identify PFAS in products by looking for “fluoro” or “perfluoro” in an ingredients list.
+PFAS exposure can vary depending on your local environment, but you can take steps to reduce your exposure to PFAS.
+You can identify PFAS in products by looking at ingredient lists for “fluoro” or “perfluoro.”
 Choosing products that do not have PFAS can require some research, but it is an effective way to reduce your exposure.
 It can also mean giving up some product features such as “non-stick,” or “water- or stain-resistant.”
-Consider replacing older and worn-out products with these features.
+Consider replacing older and worn-out products with these features to reduce your exposure.

 PFAS do not originate in drinking water.
 PFAS are slow to break down in the environment and can move far from their original use areas.
 The manufacturing, use and discarding of these products put PFAS into the environment, where, over time, they may end up in untreated drinking water sources.
 When spilled into lakes or rivers used as sources of drinking water, they can get into drinking water supplies.
 PFAS in the air can also end up in rivers and lakes used for drinking water.